housework-robot/main/S06_robot_side/S06E03_anatomy_wheel_legged_bot.md

    The master control board contains two ESP32 chips, `S1` and `S3`.
    `S1` is in charge of controlling the motors, and `S3` for servos and the IMU.

-7. The wheel-legged robot also contains a wireless controller and its receiver module.
+In addition, the Stack-force wheel-legged robot also contains a wireless controller and its receiver module.

-   This article will not discuss the wireless controller and its receiver in details.
+But in this article, we will not discuss the wireless controller and its receiver in details.